Sue: Bob Baker. Why do I know that name?

 The Doctor finds himself chasing a Gary Glitter impersonator through the Empress’ passenger sections, which, thanks to some very clever editing, seem to go on forever.

-Sue: So that’s why they are dressed like that: it cuts down on the number of extras they need.
-Very, very clever.
-You know, it’s not bad this.
+Sue: So that’s why they’re dressed like that: it cuts down on the number of extras they have to hire.
+Very clever.

 The Doctor hands a jelly baby to one of the passengers and warns him not to forget to clean his teeth.

 Rigg has his drink spiked with Vrax and he ends up off his box.

 Sue: I want what he’s having.
 At least then I wouldn’t care about the crappy model shots in this story.

 A Mandrel appears in a corridor.

 Sue: The Honey Monster is in a really bad mood.
 Or maybe it’s a hairy ninja turtle…